Dutch grammar: Nouns

 In Dutch, nouns are marked for number in singular and plural.
 Cases have largely fallen out of use, as have the endings that were used for them.
 Standard Dutch has three genders: masculine, feminine and neuter.
-However, in large parts of the Netherlands there is no grammatical distinction between what were originally masculine and feminine genders, and there is only a distinction between common and neuter.
+However, in large parts of the Netherlands there is no grammatical distinction between what were originally masculine and feminine genders, and there is only a distinction between the resultant common and neuter.
 Gender is not overtly marked on nouns either, and must be learned for each noun.

 Plural

 The plural is formed by addition of -en (pronounced /ən/ or /ə/) or -s, with the usual spelling changes in the case of the former.
 Which of the two is used is somewhat unpredictable, although some general rules can be given: